LiKTOi1029/WordGenerator/readme.md

 # Word Generator
 This is a word generator.
-This takes many syllables from real words and then uses it with some small rules.
-I will outline all of the rules here.
+This takes all the letters of the english alphabet and uses it to generate words of the desired length and to then generate the desired number of randomized words.
 ## How are vowels treated?
 As a general rule of thumb, all vowels can be found placed side by side in the english language.
 The same cannot be said about consonants I.E. `XZ`, `ZT`, `TX`, etc. Hence, vowels do not need restrictions on where they can be placed or how